Healyz808/extend_bmm_public/README.md

 # Minimal Public Release for Scenario 4

-This package provides a **minimal public-release implementation** of the core personalised multi-horizon prediction experiment from the manuscript:
+This package provides a **minimal public-release implementation** of the core personalised multi-horizon prediction experiment from the manuscript.

-**“Integrating glycemic index and meal dynamics into glucose prediction models for type 2 diabetes management”**.

 ## Scope